tstromberg/sigstore-the-local-way/README.md

 # sigstore-the-local-way

-**NOTE: This tutorial is a work-in-progress: Please do not expect it to work yet.
-PR's welcome**

 sigstore isn't scary.

 This is a tutorial for setting up sigstore infrastructure locally, with a focus on learning what each component is and how it functions.

 This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way) with the following changes: